 - For heavily infested plants wash the trunk and reachable limbs with a soft brush and mild solution of dishwashing soap.
 This will remove many of the female scales and egg masses and make insecticide control more effective.
 Also, washing will remove much of the black mold that builds up on the bark on infested trees.

 - Horticultural oil has not yet been shown to be effective against this insect, however a winter application of dormant oil to the bark and crotches of the plants where scales shelter may be beneficial.
 Winter is an especially good time to treat for scales because a higher (winter) application rate can be used without damaging the plant.
 Thorough coverage of the tree is especially important when treating with oil.

 - Application of systemic insecticides as a drench applied to the root zone of plants to be protected has shown the most promise in tests to date.
-Imidacloprid (Merit® or Bayer Advanced™ Garden Tree and Shrub Insect Control) and dinotefuran (Greenlight Tree and Shrub Insect Control with Safari) has shown best control when applied between May and July.
+Imidacloprid (Merit® or Bayer Advanced™ Garden Tree and Shrub Insect Control) or dinotefuran (available under various trade names online) have shown best control when applied between May and July.
 When drenching the soil with a systemic insecticide, allow several weeks for control as the products needs time to spread throughout the plant.